Experts Talk: Benchmarks for Success in Alternative Delivery Procurement with Doug Jackson

 Q. How are newer progressive delivery models changing this situation?

 A. The progressive models — construction manager/general contractor or construction manager at risk, progressive design build, integrated project delivery and alliance — are game changers for the industry.
-They are the only models that allow teams to visualize, mitigate and allocate risks before final costs are determined.
+They are the only models that allow teams to visualise, mitigate and allocate risks before final costs are determined.

 These models build on a highly collaborative, iterative process in step with the owner.
 The contractor and designer cooperate with the owners to determine the best solution for a particular location.